VOLTTRON/volttron/examples/CSVDriver/README.rst

 To use this agent as-is, install it as normal with the provided configuration file ("config" in the agent's directory), install an actuator agent instance (minimal or no configuration is necessary in the easiest case), and install a listener agent instance.
+Then start the agents.
 If the driver code file is in the platform driver's interfaces directory the user should see publishes via the listener agent and logging from this agent which indicates that the driver is functioning (some values in the scrape_all publish should oscillate to demonstrate that the driver is working).

 This agent is not intended for any kind of production use, and it may require additional adaptation based on the testing needs of a given driver.
 This agent